THE BEST TRAVEL RESOURCES TO PLAN A TRIP

 Couchsurfing – portal, that allows exchanging free accommodation between travellers.
 Great way to meet locals, make new friends and find out more about the culture.
 I’ve been using it since 2010, and although I’ve heard it changed its policies recently, I think it’s still a good platform to use.

 Home exchange – travel anywhere, live like a local, swap your house with someone else and stay for free.

 WWOOF– Get food and accommodation in exchange for voluntary work in organic farms.

 Blablacar – share the ride with others, save on petrol or travel cheaper with this great carpooling option.

 SiteGround – want to get your own blog?
-The hosting provider is the important first step.
+The hosting provider is an important first step.
 SiteGround, recommended by so many bloggers from the blogging community, has plans starting from just £2.75/month (so a price of a cup of coffee).
+I use them too!
 Check prices.